mtykhenko/davinci-kata/architecture-decisions/0002-bidirectional-communication.md

 2. Hard to add anything to selling chain since we don't controll it.
 We can work after a purchase when we take a control.

 ## Decision
-Kiosks and fridges use our software to operate with meals.
+Kiosks and fridges use our software to operate with meals.<br>
 Rationale is that we have to support both online and offline selling.